Skip to main content

 • sqlite

 For SQLite, path is optional.
-When it is omitted, the framework uses a shared in-memory database.
+When omitted, the framework uses a shared in-memory database.

 vef.security